Nail clubbing: Hypertrophic pulmonary osteoarthropathy

 A special form of clubbing is hypertrophic pulmonary osteoarthropathy (HPOA), known in continental Europe as Pierre Marie-Bamberger syndrome.
 This is the combination of clubbing and thickening of periosteum (connective tissue lining of the bones) and synovium (lining of joints), and is often initially diagnosed as arthritis.
 It is commonly associated with lung cancer.

 Primary hypertrophic osteoarthropathy

 Primary hypertrophic osteoarthropathy is HPOA without signs of pulmonary disease.
 This form has a hereditary component, although subtle cardiac abnormalities can occasionally be found.
 It is known eponymously as the Touraine–Solente–Golé syndrome.
 This condition has been linked to mutations in the gene on the fourth chromosome (4q33-q34) coding for the enzyme 15-hydroxyprostaglandin dehydrogenase (HPGD); this leads to decreased breakdown of prostaglandin E2 and elevated levels of this substance.
+Another congenital form involves mutations in SLCO2A1, which cells use to uptake prostaglandin from the surroundings.

 Pathogenesis

-The exact cause of sporadic clubbing is unknown.
-Theories as to its cause include: